adrianax1894/cyoa-project/late.md

-You're gonna be late!
+You're late!

-You need to hurry to school to make it to class on time.

-You can either:
+You decided to hit snooze and ignore your alarm!
+Now it's 7:55am and you have 15 minutes to get to school on time!
+You have two options:

 [Run to school]()
 or